circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 Key | Required | Type | Description
 ----|-----------|------|------------
-path | Y | String | Directory in the primary container to save as build artifacts destination | Y | Prefix added to the artifact paths in the artifacts API {: class="table table-striped"}
+path | Y | String | Directory in the primary container to save as build artifacts destination | N | Prefix added to the artifact paths in the artifacts API {: class="table table-striped"}

 There can be multiple `store_artifacts` steps in a job.
 Using a unique prefix for each step prevents them from overwriting files.